Print Friendly

 Introduction

 Passive II (or completive passive), in contrast with Passive I, focuses on the result of the event/action or on the resulting state.
 It conveys that an action has been completely finished.
 A common use is in descriptions of processes, such as describing a recipe (once x is done, then…).
-We will see an example in our tzijonik, where Nan Xe’p explains how to make sub’ (tamales), typically used to accompany meals.
+We will see an example in our tzijonik, in which Nan Xe’p explains how to make sub’ (tamales), typically used to accompany meals.

 TZIJONIKText